OpenVan.campβ World of motorhomes — here

 Lifestyle

-Haenam (South Korea): the county launched a camper van rental service at a railway station — tourists CAN now hire a motorhome directly upon arrival by train.
+Haenam (South Korea): the county launched a camper van rental service at a railway station — tourists can now hire a motorhome directly upon arrival by train.
 Bookings made through Korail receive a 50% discount on train tickets.

 Tielt-Winge (Belgium): Lize Vanderstappen won a motorhome worth €75,000 in a competition run by radio station JOE — she became the first of 31 participants to complete all six challenges.